opensource-observer/oso/apps/docs/docs/how-oso-works/impact-metrics/dependencies.md

 :::

 :::warning
-These metrics are currently in developmnet.
+These metrics are currently in development.
 :::

 ## Direct vs. Indirect Dependents